-Music Licensing can be a quite confusing and while there are different types of licenses, I will focus the 3 I feel are “most” vital to us as composers, producers and artists.
+Music Licensing can be quite confusing and while there are different types of music licenses, I will focus on the 3 I feel are “most” vital to us as composers, producers, and artists.

 - Licensee – person/client in need of music or who work is licensed to

-- Licensor – Creator, rights holder of the music/work
+- Licensor – Creator, the rights holder of the music/work

-Now, before we get into these licenses, let me explain what I licensing is.
+Now, before we get into these licenses, let me explain what Licensing is.
 Licensing is the act of giving a third party the right to use your material.
 That’s all it is.
-Whether you do this for free or fee… that’s up to you and whatever you decide to negotiate.
+Whether you do this for free or fee… that’s up to you and what you negotiate with your client.